 This proxy statement contains forward-looking statements within the meaning of United States securities laws.
 These statements can be identified by the fact that they do not relate strictly to historical or current facts.
 Forward-looking statements are often, but not always, identified by such forward-looking terminology as "goal," "believe," "will," "may," "plan," "expect," "intend," "priority," "outlook," "guidance," "objective," "forecast," "anticipate," "estimate," "seek," "trend," "target" and "strategy," or similar statements or variations of such terms.
 Forward-looking statements are not guarantees of future performance, are inherently uncertain, are based on current assumptions that are difficult to predict and involve a number of risks and uncertainties.
 Therefore, actual outcomes and results may differ materially from what is expressed in those statements.
 Important factors that may affect future results and outcomes include but are not limited to those set forth in our 2022 Annual Report on Form 10-K and our subsequent SEC filings.
 We encourage investors to read those filings, particularly the sections on risk factors, for additional information with respect to any forward-looking statements and prior to making any voting or investment decision.
-The forward-looking statements contained in this proxy statement should not be relied on as representing our expectations or beliefs as of any time subsequent to the time this proxy statement is first filed with the SEC, and we do not undertake efforts to revise those forward-looking statements to reflect events after that time except as may be required by law.
+The forward-looking statements contained in this proxy statement is first filed with the SEC, and we do not undertake efforts to revise those forward-looking statements to reflect events after that time except as may be required by law.